Sugar Sweet: Composition

-"Sugar Sweet" was written by Mariah Carey, Kehlani, Shenseea, Darius Scott Dixson, Donny Flores, Bernard Harvey, Felisha King Harvey and Mikhai Wesley Miller, with production being handled by Carey and Harvey, who is best known for working with American artist Justin Bieber.
-It is a dancehall-influenced track that features skittering drums, sultry synthesizers, and melodic verses performed by all three vocalists.
-Chris Malone Méndez of Forbes noted it "calls to mind Carey’s classic mashups of R&B, pop, and hip-hop."
-Lyrically, it captures the rush of attraction and the certainty of eventual commitment, with lyrics such as: "Hate it when you have to leave / But I don’t say a thing / 'Cause I will absolutely get the ring," before transitioning into the hook: "I'ma keep it nice, nice, neat, neat, sugar, sugar, sweet, sweet".
+"Sugar Sweet" was written by Mariah Carey, Kehlani, Shenseea, Darius Scott Dixson, Donny Flores, Bernard Harvey, Felisha King Harvey and Mikhai Wesley Miller, with production being handled by Carey and Harvey.
+It is a dancehall-tinged track that features skittering drums, sultry synthesizers, and melodic verses performed by all three vocalists.

 Critical reception

 "Sugar Sweet" received generally positive reviews from music critics.
 Writing for ThisisRnB, the editorial team described the track as "a dreamy, effortless collaboration that feels like summer in slow motion," praising its "airy production, warm tones, and just the right touch of sweetness."
-Billboard highlighted the collaboration's summery feel and vocal chemistry, while Rolling Stone praised the song’s nostalgic R&B influence and the seamless blend of styles between Carey, Kehlani, and Shenseea.
+Billboard highlighted the collaboration's summery feel and vocal chemistry, while Rolling Stone praised the song's nostalgic R&B influence and the seamless blend of styles between Carey, Kehlani, and Shenseea.
 Writing for The Arts Desk, Joe Mugg was favorable to Carey's "smooth R&B, modern in production style and ultra slick in musicianship," calling it a "respectable hit" alongside "Type Dangerous".
 Similarly, Tim Chan of Rolling Stone called them "the most radio-friendly hits on the album."

-Reid Sperisen from newspaper Daily Bruin applauded the pairing of the three singers, saying it was "a high point", "as the three artists’ crisp vocals skate over a beat so smooth that it enhances the track’s repetitive chorus," he continued.
-Describing it as a "laid back, coy confection", Mark Chappelle wrote for Albumism that "disliking this second single’s balmy dancehall afrobeats may indicate a critical flaw in you."
+Reid Sperisen from newspaper Daily Bruin applauded the pairing of the three singers, saying it was "a high point", "as the three artists' crisp vocals skate over a beat so smooth that it enhances the trac's repetitive chorus," he continued.
+Describing it as a "laid back, coy confection", Mark Chappelle wrote for Albumism that "disliking this second single's balmy dancehall afrobeats may indicate a critical flaw in you."
 Rich Juzwiak, in his Pitchfork analysis, positively described it as a "lovely Caribbean-kissed single."
 Meanwhile, Andy Steiner of Paste declared the song "has a freshness and ease distinct from the rest of the record, in its buoyant, dancehall application."
 Ranking it as the third best song on the album, Billboard critic Heran Mamo picked the "sticky hook", the sensuality of Kehlani and Shenseea, and "a dash of dancehall flair" as the elements that make the song "a real treat".
 In a less favorable review, NMEs Puah Ziwei considered to be a "bland dancehall", criticizing it for lacking her usual vocal nuances and clever lyricism.